datanav/docs/configuration.rst

      -
      - Yes

+   * - ``batch_size``
+     - Integer
+     - The maximum number of documents to post to solr in one http request
+     - 100
+     -
+   * - ``commit_within``
+     - Integer
+     - The number of seconds to wait until committing, i.e. invalidating the Solr caches.
+This is used to set up commit batching.
+The default is null (i.e. not set) which means that a commit will be issued at the end of the sync if ``commit_at_end`` is true.
+Do not set this too low as it will cause a lot of overhead on the Solr server.
+     - null
+     -

+   * - ``commit_at_end``
+     - Boolean
+     - If true, then the sink will issue a commit at the end of the sync.
+In general it is best to rely on ``commit_within`` instead or just let the Solr server itself decide the commit interval.
+     - true
+     -

    * - ``prefix_includes``
      - List<String>
      - A list of string keys to look up in the node-wide :ref:`RDF registry <rdf_registry>`.
 These keys reference objects which contain